MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/New-AntiPhishPolicy.md

 ### -MailboxIntelligenceProtectionAction
 The MailboxIntelligenceProtectionAction parameter specifies what to do with messages that fail mailbox intelligence protection.
 Valid values are:

-- NoAction (This is the default value)
+- NoAction: This is the default value.

 - BccMessage: Add the recipients specified by the MailboxIntelligenceProtectionActionRecipients parameter to the Bcc field of the message.